 2- Accept that the Abuser is Not Going to Change

 If you have invested time into this relationship, you may feel like it’s your responsibility to “fix” the other person.
 They are not going to change and their abusive behavior is not your responsibility.

 3- Get Out Before it is Too Late

 Limit contact with the abuser.
 If you feel like the abuse is escalating and you are becoming fearful for your own safety, it’s time to cut all ties.

 4- Give yourself time to heal

 Learn to love yourself.
 Reach out to supportive friends and family members or others who have gone through similar situations.
-If you feel it will help, find a therapist to help you with your recovery.
+If you feel it will help, look into psychotherapy to help you with your recovery.